Ryzee119/LithiumX/README.md

 * Black/White - Change page
 * LT/RT - Scroll page
 * D-PAD - Select title
-* Back - Show Synopsis Screen
+* Back - Show synopsis screen
 * Start - Show main menu
+* A - Launch selected title

 ## Settings
 * On the first launch, a `dash.xml` will be created alongside the default.xbe with a starting template.
 Edit this to modify search paths for titles.